 Well known Buddhist monks and lamas, as well as other spiritual personalities from Hindu yogic, Christian, Kabbalist, Sufi, Sikh, Native American, and other persuasions…all come here to teach and dispense the velocity of their more non dualistic philosophies, all of which are intended to slow people down into a natural contemplative repose and posture of living.

-The most common feedback which my guests register is some statement about how quiet it is here…the large scale vistas of light and beauty, and the night time views of the stars and the Milky Way not withstanding.
+The most common feedback which my guests register is some statement about how quiet it is here…commenting often about the large scale vistas of light and beauty and the awe inspiring grandeur of the stars and the Milky Way.

 Here is the aerial video produced by Jess Ramsey of Pterodyne Aerial Photography (719-398-1212).
 Please “Like” it and share it as you wish.
 Thank you.